- Bachelor of Arts (B.A.)

 - A broad curriculum that prepares students for a wide variety of careers.

-- An excellent study abroad program that gives students the once-in-a-lifetime experiences that significantly enrich their educations.
+- Excellent study abroad programs that provide students with once-in-a-lifetime experiences that significantly enrich their educations.

-- An active internship program where students get credits for internship experience.
+- An active internship program where students earn credits while getting work experience.

 For More Information